Scrydon

 Configuration

-Keep DSNs out of values files and CI logs.
+Keep app DSNs out of values files and CI logs.
 Pre-create one Secret per app, each in the app's target namespace, each carrying a single DSN under the key that app expects.
 The chart adds each as a second envFrom on the corresponding deployments.

 NS=scrydon-platform # adjust if you use split namespaces